yeshedj/SudokuSolver/README.md

 # Sudoku Solver 🔢🧩

-This COMP 221 Algorithms project implements a _**Backtracking Algorithm**_ to solve Sudoku puzzles, recursively trying digits 1-9 in empty cells and backtracking when it encounters invalid placements that violate Sudoku rules.
+This COMP 221 Algorithms project implements the _**Backtracking Algorithm**_ to solve Sudoku puzzles, recursively trying digits 1-9 in empty cells and backtracking when it encounters invalid placements that violate Sudoku rules.

 #### Files Included:
 1. **`main.py`**: Main program with the menu interface